A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Introduction

 \end{itemize}

-We demonstrate the utility of our approach by conducting detailed simulation studies where we outperform traditional approaches in both predictive and inferential tasks (Section \ref{simu_results}).
-We then apply our method to a real protein expression dataset where other competing methods fail to perform adequately (Section \ref{protein_results}).
+We empirically validate the efficacy of our approach through comprehensive simulation studies, in both predictive and inferential capacities (Section \ref{simu_results}).
+Further, we apply our methodology to real-world datasets, involving student performance analysis and protein expression (Section \ref{data_example}).